-research extends this existing literature by testing a new social transmission account of overconfidence, which proposes that individuals acquire overconfident tendencies from others in their social environment through social learning.
+dence cluster within a variety of ecological contexts, such that individuals within the same group, team, culture, or organization often have a correlated degree of bias?
+Prior explanations addressing this question have primarily focused on "evoked culture" and ecology-specific responses to local constraints and rewards as factors that give rise to false, exaggerated beliefs in some contexts, and accurate, unbiased assessments in others (Haselton et al., 2015; Johnson et al., 2013; Johnson & Fowler, 2011; Schwardmann & van der Weele, 2019; Sharot, 2011, 2012).
+The current research extends this existing literature by testing a new social transmission account of overconfidence, which proposes that individuals acquire overconfident tendencies from others in their social environment through social learning.
 In this account, confident others (particularly in-group members) create and heighten the propensity to adopt an overconfident cognitive style.
-This social learning propensity allows individuals to rapidly and efficiently acquire local confidence norms, shapes their propensity to exhibit overconfidence, and, on a broader scale, the strength of this bias within groups.
-Thus, the acquisition of confidence norms may play a key role in how within-group similarities (and between-group differences) in overconfident tendencies are maintained.
+This social learning propensity allows individuals to rapidly and efficiently acquire local confidence norms, to shape their propensity to exhibit overconfidence, and-on a broader scale-to gauge the strength of this bias within groups.
+Thus, the acquisition of confidence norms may play a key role in how within-group similarities (and between-groups differences) in overconfident tendencies are maintained.

 Here, results from six studies, using both correlational and experimental designs, provide support for the overconfidence transmission hypothesis.
-These studies utilize methodologies that elicit overplacement in a manner that addresses important methodological concerns raised in prior work, including deploying financial incentive to increase motivation for accurate self-assessments (and decrease self-presentation motivation; Camerer & Hogarth, 1999; Hoelzl & Rustichini, 2005) and disentangling warranted confidence from unwarranted confidence by measuring actual performance (Moore & Healy, 2008).
+These studies utilize methodologies that elicit overplacement in a manner that addresses important methodological concerns raised in prior work, including deploying financial incentive to increase motivation for accurate selfassessments (and decrease self-presentation motivation; Camerer & Hogarth, 1999; Hoelzl & Rustichini, 2005) and disentangling warranted confidence from unwarranted confidence by measuring actual performance (Moore & Healy, 2008).
 Study 1 revealed that, under controlled laboratory conditions, face-to-face collaboration led individuals randomly assigned to work in a dyad to converge in overplacement, such that a positive correlation between dyad members' overplacement emerged following (but not before) the interaction.
-Moreover, consistent with the proposed social transmission process, one partner's pre-interaction overplacement predicts the change in the other person's overplacement from pre- to post-interaction.
-In subsequent studies (Studies 2-6) we build on this initial evidence to more firmly establish the causal influence of overplacing peers on observers.
+Moreover, consistent with the proposed social transmission process, one partner's preinteraction overplacement predicts the change in the other person's overplacement from pre- to postinteraction.
+In subsequent studies (Studies 2 through 6) we build on this initial evidence to more firmly establish the causal influence of overplacing peers on observers.
 Overconfidence was found to spread as a direct result of individuals' tendency to align with the confidence tendencies observed in peers, even when they are unwarranted and represent overplacement.
-Combined, our major finding across all six studies suggests that, by operating on our existing proclivities for social learning, locally relevant confidence traditions, even when cued by overconfident models, are readily acquired and act to increase our propensity towards overplacement.
+Combined, our major finding across all six studies suggests that, by operating on our existing proclivities for social learning, locally relevant confidence traditions, even when cued by overconfident models, are readily acquired and act to increase our propensity toward overplacement.

-Our results also reveal five other patterns that characterize the transmission effect and that operate to allow overconfidence to spread widely:
+Our results also reveal five other patterns that characterize the transmission effect and that operate to allow overconfidence to spread widely, which are as follows: